SAFEHR-data/PIXL/pixl_core/README.md

 ## Uploading to an FTPS server

-The `core.upload` module implements functionality to upload DICOM images and parquet files to an several destinations.
+The `core.upload` module implements functionality to upload DICOM images and parquet files to several destinations.
 This requires the following environment variables to be set:

 The `Uploader` abstract class provides a consistent interface for uploading files.
 Child classes